hellobrian/old-brianhan.co/content/blog/2019-01-04-generate-blog-posts-gatsby-hygen/index.md

 ### Using inputs for frontmatter data

-Inside the `.then` block of code, we can generate date, slug, and folderName.
+Inside `.then`, we can generate date, slug, and folderName.

 **prompt.js**